ibm-cloud-docs/CDN/control-http-client-cache-duration.md

 The method that you choose to control how long content is cached at the requester, such as a browser, depends on the following factors:

   * Whether the Respect Header setting is ON or OFF.
 By default it is set to ON.
-  * Whether the Origin server provides a `max-age` value in the Cache-Control header for a particular piece of content.
+  * Whether the origin server provides a `max-age` value in the Cache-Control header for a particular piece of content.

 Regardless of how these factors change, your origin must provide a Cache-Control header for the intended content to the Edge, if you want Edge servers to send HTTP responses with the Cache-Control header for that content.